OfficeDev/VBA-content/VBA/Project-VBA/articles/application-usageviewentryex-method-project.md

 ## Remarks

 In the Task Usage or Resource Usage view, choose the **FORMAT** tab to see the six default fields in the **Details** group on the ribbon.
-The **Add Details** command displays the **Detail Styles** dialog box, which shows?in alphabetical order?all of the fields available in the current view.
+The **Add Details** command displays the **Detail Styles** dialog box, which shows - in alphabetical order - all of the fields available in the current view.

 The following table lists the possible fields for the  _Order_ parameter, and shows values for the Task Usage and Resource Usage views.